Pelle Coat

 "Pelle Coat" is a song by American rapper Lil Durk.
 It was released through Only the Family, Alamo Records, and Sony Music as the second single from his eighth studio album, Almost Healed, on May 25, 2023.
 Durk wrote the song with producer Chopsquad DJ.

+Background

+According to Durk's account, American rapper and fellow Chicagoan Kanye West was involved in production of the song and had a guest appearance, but it was cut, along with most of West's contributions to Almost Healed; the full extent of his involvement on the album is unknown.
+A snippet of West's original verse on "Pelle Coat" was leaked in 2024.

 Composition and lyrics

 On "Pelle Coat", Durk raps about and pays tribute to people close to him that have died, including his artist, King Von, and his brother, DThang: "I send money to jails, I send money for funerals / Even though they goin' to hell for all them niggas they killed / You know I'm part of my brother 'nem forever ever, ever, I'm goin' to hell".
 He also talks about how his fans have been telling him on social media to get revenge on the people who killed the two and praying to God to help better his situation: "Mornin' time I get on my knees, I pray to Allah / Forgive me for the shit that I did / Let me get closer to my kids / Can you protect all my friends?"